 - Chains or duct tape or anything else to achieve that slave or a prisoner look

-- A female friend to make out with, not because I’m homosexual, but because it turns men on
+- A female friend to make out with, just because it turns men on

 Am I forgetting something?
 An apron to wear on top of my underwear maybe?